Office Hours (fall 2023)

 Underberg-Goode N and Otañez M. Exploring Digital Ethnography: From Principles to Practice, Routledge (in production)

-Mendiburo AD, and Otañez M. Art-Based Narratives as Resources to End Cannabis Stigmatization in North America [four volumes], Centro de Investigaciones sobre América del Norte, Universidad Nacional Autónoma de México (under review)
+Mendiburo AD, and Otañez M. Art-Based Narratives as Resources to End Cannabis Stigmatization in North America [four volumes], Centro de Investigaciones sobre América del Norte, Universidad Nacional Autónoma de México (in press)

 Otañez M, Vergara D, “Cannabis Corporate Social Responsibility Initiatives: A Critical Approach to Research and Practice,” J Meisel and D Corva, eds., The Routledge Handbook of Interdisciplinary Cannabis Research, 2021